 3. Think outside the box

 Creating packages that include program ad space along with some more creative opportunities often have a greater appeal to potential advertisers.
 An auto body shop might be interested in sponsoring your Greased Lightnin’ prop in Grease.
 A flower shop could sponsor your Audrey II puppets in Little Shop of Horrors.
 Include ad space that advertises both the business and the fact that they’ve sponsored part of what the audience is seeing on stage.
+If you're presenting productions online, proposing a sponsorship opportunity with a local electronics store or video company could also be a fantastic way to recover some of the costs of the technology and equipment necessary to stream your production, not to mention the many ways establishing that relationship could be beneficial to your company well after a return to some kind of normalcy.

 4. Remember that businesses are not just ad buyers